 Any member of the Board may be represented by written proxy in the event that they are unable to attend any regular or called meeting.
 The President may secure a vote on any resolution pertaining to MSCA business, except amendments to the By-Laws, by sending a ballot or electronic mail to each member of the Board.
 Upon conclusion of the vote, all Board members shall be notified of the results of any such action voted on.

 Article XVI – Amendments to the Bylaws

 The Bylaws may be amended as follows.
-The proposed amendment(s) shall be submitted to the Secretary at least thirty days prior to the Annual meeting or Special meeting.
-The Secretary shall then notify each member of the Board at least fifteen days prior to the meeting stating exactly what amendment(s) to the Bylaws are contemplated.
+The proposed amendment(s) shall be submitted to the Secretary at least 30 days prior to the Annual meeting or Special meeting.
+The Secretary shall then notify each member of the Board at least 15 days prior to the meeting stating exactly what amendment(s) to the Bylaws are contemplated.
 The proposed amendment(s) will be presented to the Board by the petitioners for discussion.
 A majority vote of Board members present is needed to pass or defeat the proposed amendment(s).

 Article XVII – Order of Business at Meetings

 The order of business at all meetings shall be as follows:

 - Roll call and seating of Board members

 - Report of Committees

 - Election of Officers or appointment of vacant offices.

 - Awarding Annual Tournaments